 They don’t use specific text ads and landing pages for each ad groups or keywords.

-What I mean by that is most appliance repair companies create one generic ad.
+What I mean by that is most ac repair companies or appliance repair companies create one generic ad.

-We provide appliance repair in your local service area.
+We provide heating and cooling or appliance repair in your local service area.
 We’ve been in business xyz years

-If you’re targeting refrigerator repair leads, that ad should be something about refrigerator repair and NOT just appliance repair.
+If you’re targeting ac repair or refrigerator repair leads, that ad should be something about refrigerator repair and NOT just hvac company or appliance repair.

 If a consumer is searching for something like my refrigerator is not cooling, that exact phrase should be in your Ad or other variations of it like: